AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

 {% hint style="warning" %}
 **Important**: All points data displayed in the Merkl frontend is informational only.
 Leaderboard rankings and point totals shown in the app should not be considered final, as projects retain full control to adjust allocations based on their own criteria before conducting airdrops or distributing rewards.

+**Creator address filtering**: Fixed reward rate campaigns credit all remaining points to the creator address at the end of a campaign.
+Make sure to filter out creator addresses from your leaderboards when using API data to avoid showing them in rankings.
 {% endhint %}

 ### 2. Retrieve results via Merkl's API